sourcegraph/sourcegraph-public-snapshot/doc/cloud/nofitications_on_cloud.md

 1. **Repositories cloning:** Some or all of the repositories you've added to Sourcegraph are currently being cloned.
 At this stage, search results are computed on-the-fly over your repositories.
 Note that this may be slow, and you may not get search results across all of the repositories you've added to Sourcegraph.
 1. **Repositories indexing:** Some or all of your repositories are currently being indexed.
 At this stage, search results are coming back much faster for your repositories.
 1. **Everything is good:** All of the repositories you've added to Sourcegraph have been cloned and indexed.
 Search results are fast across all of your repositories.
-1. **Something went wrong:** Something unexpected happened during repositories cloning stage, please refer to the [Troubleshooting](#Troubleshooting) section for possible solutions.
+1. **Something went wrong:** Something unexpected happened while cloning the repositories you added to Sourcegraph.
+Please refer to the [Troubleshooting](#Troubleshooting) section for possible solutions.

 ### Troubleshooting